The Butcher Boy (1917 film): Critical response

 A review of The Butcher Boy was published in the April 20, 1917, issue of Variety, a trade magazine for the entertainment industry:

 The Comique Film Co.'s series of Arbuckle two-reelers starts off with Fatty shaking out a bag of laugh making tricks.
 The cast fits the star, and not the least important member is "Luke," the bull terrier.
 It is a wonder.
 Arbuckle's juggling with the accessories of the country store where he is an important factor, also his way of handling the feminine clothes worn in his visit to the girl's boarding school, is done in such a serious, earnest way the comic effect is all the more forceful.
 The butcher boy in a country store falls in love with the cashier, the daughter of the proprietor, and when she is sent away to a boarding school, he goes to the school as her cousin.
 The first of the Arbuckle series has set a good mark to aim at.
 While there is some slapstick, the comedy is recommended.

 The Moving Picture World offered similar praise: "If one laugh weighed an ounce, 'The Butcher Boy,' the first two-reel comedy made for Paramount by Roscoe Arbuckle, would weigh as much as 'Fatty' himself.
 Crammed full of laughs and chuckles, the offering justifies the wide pre-showing bookings of the Arbuckle comedies.
 Surrounded by a group of expert funmakers, 'Fatty' comes up to even the most optimistic expectations...
 'Buster' Keaton does some excellent comedy falls."

+Censorship

+Before The Butcher Boy could be released in Kansas, the Kansas Board of Review required the removal of a scene where Fatty is being spanked on a bed by Miss Teachem, and the intertitle "You will sleep here."